elysedes/elysedes-100-days-of-code/log.md

 ### Day 6: January 8, 2024

 **Today's Progress**: Lecture and lab on Classes and Object Oriented Programming (OOP).
 Introduction on bandsite sprint-3.
 Creating new branch for sprint-3 and getting initial files set up

+### Day 7: January 9, 2024

+**Today's Progress**: Worked on bandsite.
+Struggled a bit with the API integration.
+Learned about Promises and AI technologies in class.

+### Day 8: January 10, 2024

+**Today's Progress**: Got the API functioning and posting comments to the site.
+Read up more on GET requests in JavaScript and learned about Modern JavaScript features and Whiteboarding for interviews.

+### Day 9: January 11, 2024

+**Today's Progress**: Building components in JavaScript and intro to React.
+Began a "Hackathon" project with other students.
+We are building a web app using the Pokemon API.
+Set up files and shared folder in VSCode for collaborative work.
+Setting up base HTML data.